The Department Office is located on the 5th Floor of the Student and Faculty Support (SF) building, Room 502.

 Maria Livaudais, Ph.D.
 University of New Mexico

-Michael Schmeltz, Ph.D.
+Michael Schmeltz, Dr.P.H.
 City University of New York, Graduate Center

 With the COVID-19 pandemic, the importance of public health and healthcare has never been more clear.
-Given the pervasive and systemic health inequities that define the US healthcare and public health systems, the need to focus on health equity is also clear.
-The Department of Health Sciences is committed to training students to tackle the public health challenges of our time.
-The Department of Health Sciences welcomes students interested in careers in this fast-growing and critical area.
+Given the pervasive and systemic health inequities that influence the US healthcare and public health systems, the need to focus on health equity is also clear.
+The Department of Public Health is committed to training students to tackle the public health challenges of these critical moments.
+The Department of Public Health welcomes students interested in careers in this fast-growing and critical area.

 Myriad social determinants influence the health and well-being of populations.
 Within a framework of social justice, it is imperative that disparities in preventable disease, disability, and death among vulnerable and disadvantaged populations be comprehensively understood and proactively addressed.
-The Department stresses a critical and progressive approach to identifying root causes of adverse health, and is committed to students engaging in the development of strategies to promote health equity from multiple levels and perspectives and understanding how the issues of health equity and climate are intertwined.
+The Department stresses a critical and progressive approach to identifying root causes of adverse health, including the role of a dynamic physical and political environment and is committed to students engaging in the development of strategies to promote health equity from multiple levels and perspectives.

 Working together to improve the health of the San Francisco Bay Area, California, and beyond through teaching, research, and service.

 The students in the Department of Public Health at Cal State East Bay are committed to tackling the health challenges facing the communities of the East Bay and California, to eliminating health disparities, and to creating resilient communities.
 The program students are change agents driving improvements in health across the East Bay.